realchrisparker/ParagonGAS/README.md

 # Paragon GAS
-Paragon GAS (P-GAS) is an open-world gameplay ability system sample game that teaches developers how to use several of Unreal Engine features together to build a playable world using free FAB store assets.
+Paragon GAS (P-GAS) is an open-world gameplay ability system sample that teaches developers how to use several of Unreal Engine features together to build a playable world using free FAB store assets.

 Unreal Engine Version: 5.6.1